Praneet7Singh/Task-3/README.md

 # Task-3
-To develop a model that can classify the species of iris floers in the bases of sepal and petal measurements
+To develop a model that can classify the species of iris flowers in the bases of sepal and petal measurements